addania/coding/src/pages/Intro_to_Git.md

 git checkout -b Github1AddDay05Task02
 ```

->To create a new branch taking MASTER as a base for the code (it could be any othr name of the branch):
+>To create a new branch taking MASTER as a base for the code (it could be any other name of the branch):
 ```
 git checkout -b Github1AddDay05Task02 master
 ```